Color Ramp Widget

-Color Ramps enables the user to specify a range of colors based on color-stops.
-Color-stops are similar to a mark indicating where exactly the chosen color should be.
-The interval from each of the color-stops added to the ramp is a result of the color interpolation and chosen interpolation method.
+Color Ramps enables the user to specify a range of colors based on color stops.
+Color stops are similar to a mark indicating where exactly the chosen color should be.
+The interval from each of the stops, added to the ramp, is a result of the color interpolation and chosen interpolation method.

-- Clicking on this button will add a stop to your custom weight paint map.
+Clicking on this button will add a stop to your color ramp.
 The stops are added from the last selected stop to the next one, from left to right and they will be placed in the middle of both stops.

-- Flips the gradient, inverting the values of the custom weight paint range.
+Flips the gradient, inverting the values of the color ramp.

 - Color Mode